katerinaptrv/ao3translate/README.md

 # ao3translate
-AO3 Chapter Translator is a web application built with Flask that leverages the power of Google Gemini to enhance your reading experience on AO3 (Archive of Our Own) by providing translations of fanfiction chapters into your chosen language.
+AO3 Translator is a web application built with Flask that leverages the power of Google Gemini to enhance your reading experience on AO3 (Archive of Our Own) by providing translations of fanfiction chapters into your chosen language.

 Simply input the URL of a specific chapter from AO3, select the desired language, and the app will return the translated text.